Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Analysis of Networked Stabilization

-It is interesting that both Theorems~\ref{TheoremBoundedDisturbance} and \ref{TheoremDependentDisturbance} can be used for assessing stability in the scenarios where the transmission failure indicator process $\{l(t)\}_{t\in\mathbb{N}_{0}}$ and the disturbance process $\{w(t)\}_{t\in\mathbb{N}_{0}}$ are dependent.
+It is interesting that both Theorems~\ref{TheoremBoundedDisturbance} and \ref{TheoremDependentDisturbance} can be used for assessing stability in the scenarios where the transmission failure indicator process $\{l(t)\}_{t\in\mathbb{N}_{0}}$ and the disturbance process $\{w(t)\}_{t\in\mathbb{N}_{0}}$ are not independent of each other.
 This is the case, e.g., when the state measurements received by the controller are subject to noise.
-Further, the processes $\{l(t)\}_{t\in\mathbb{N}_{0}}$ and $\{w(t)\}_{t\in\mathbb{N}_{0}}$ would also be dependent if the disturbance is partially/fully caused by the attacker, and the jamming interference results in errors in the control input packet content.
+Note also that the conditions in both theorems can be checked using different induced matrix norms $\|\cdot\|$.
+Certain norms can provide less conservative results, as illustrated in Section~\ref{sec:Illustrative-Numerical-Examples}.